software-next/tactigon-shapes/README.md

 ## How to use Shapes

 Using Shapes is like building with LEGO bricks, you drag, drop, and connect pieces to create something functional.
-Here you will go through step by step how to use shapes.
+This section guides you step-by-step on how to use shapes.

 ### Once you are on the Home webpage.
 - On this page, you can see some of our example shapes, such as Powerpoint, Braccio voice, and so on.